- How do I get started?

 How do I get started?

 Read.
 Read the genre you write in, so you know what has been done before.
-Read outside of it as well, because it will give you a fresher, broader perspective.
+Read outside of it as well, because that will give you a fresher, broader perspective.

 What should I do when stuck?

+Even when you have a great idea, you can reach points where you flounder.
 Try a writing warm-up.
 Write a conversation between two characters.
-Write about a character or event from an unexpected perspective, say, a history lesson told to a child, a character reminiscing many years later, etc.
+Write about a character or event from an unexpected perspective, say, a history lesson told to a child, a character reminiscing many years later, etc..
+It doesn't need to be something that you plan to put in the book, but if it does end up in there, that's a bonus!

 Keep a writing diary.
-At the beginning of each writing session, write about what you intend to do, your doubts, what you’re excited about, etc. It’s a great place to work through gnarly plot problems.
+At the beginning of each writing session, write about what you intend to do, your doubts, what you’re excited about, etc. A writing diary is a great place to work through gnarly plot problems.

 Have you been sitting writing for hours already?
 Take a break.
 Leave the desk.
 Stretch.
 Go for a walk.
 Do the dishes.
 It’s amazing how a short rest can refresh the mind.
 But avoid activities that engage the mind with something else, like reading an unrelated book or website, or watching TV.